 During the winter months of December, January, and February, it can get very cold in Bhutan and snow can close the roads in central and eastern Bhutan.

-We visited Bhutan during the third week of October.
+We did this same Bhutan itinerary during the third week of October.

 Picking a Tour Operator

 You can only visit Bhutan on a tour.
 And since there are over 1000 licensed tour guides in Bhutan, how do you know which one to choose?

 We used Bridge to Bhutan, a company that was listed in Lonely Planet’s Bhutan guidebook.
 Bridge to Bhutan is run by two brothers, Lotay and Fin.
 They arranged our visas to Bhutan, scheduled our transportation into and out of Bhutan, and helped us customize this itinerary.

 From start to finish, we had a great experience with Bridge to Bhutan.
 Our guide, Kinga, and our driver, Sonam, felt like friends by the end of the week.
 Kinga was very enthusiastic about teaching us about Bhutan and its rich culture, the accommodations beat our expectations, and everything ran smoothly.